teads/TeadsSDK-iOS/README.md

 ### Implement the TeadsAdDelegate

-The TeadsAdDelegate has 5 methods that you need to implement.
-It is responsible for following the lifecycle of an ad, the impression, when the user taps on it when an ad it shows and even when the user closes the ad.
+The TeadsAdDelegate own 5 methods that you need to implement.
+This delegate is reacting to the ad lifecycle (e.g. impressions, clicks, ad close, modal presentation...).

 ```swift
 extension <#YOURViewController#>: TeadsAdDelegate {